kaiser-dan/proj_naive-embedded-reconstruction/README.md

   snakemake --cores [num_cores] --configfile workflow/configurations/all.yaml
   ```

-> **NOTE:** Running all synthetic experiments in one jobset as above is very computationally expensive.
+> **NOTE:** Running all synthetic experiments in one jobset, as above, is _extremely_ computationally expensive.
 We originally ran our results in chunks and on different machines simultaneously.
-This can be done using the provided `workflow/configurations/ex[##].yaml` files with the same snakemake command structure as above.
+This can be done using the provided `workflow/configurations/ex[##].yaml` files.
+Simply swap out `all.yaml` with `ex[##].yaml` in the same snakemake command above.

 ## Package Structure